huyqut/bash/README.md

         ```bash
         sort «file»
         ```
-        * Sort file line by line using lexicographical order.
+        * Sort file line by line using lexicographical order and locality.
         * `-n`: sort by treating each line a number.
         * `-M`: sort by recognizing the first 3 letters as Month.